 Overview

-You can send documents for an eSignature from Adobe Acrobat (on your computer or mobile device) to individuals or multiple signers at once.
-Within the Sign application, you can see the progress of the document to see who has signed and where approvals are still needed.
-Note that you only need to have Adobe Sign if you are the owner of a document and want to initiate the signature process.
+Users can send documents for an eSignature from Adobe Acrobat on a computer or mobile device to individuals or multiple signers at once.
+Within the Sign application, document owners can see the progress of the document to see who has signed and where approvals are still needed.
+Only the owner of a document who wants to initiate the signature process needs to have Adobe Sign.

-Typically, you will have one standard document that you commonly use to send for signatures and approvals to many different people.
-In this case, you will set the document as a template, and then customize fields and initiate a workflow for each person you want to send for signatures.
-There are also capabilities that allow you to share your templates with others, and you can allow others to see the progress of documents you have sent for signatures.
+Typically, an initiator will have one standard document commonly used to send for signatures and approvals to many different people.
+In this case, the document can be set as a template, allowing for the customization of fields and the initiation of a workflow for each person.
+There are also capabilities that allow users to share templates with others and permit others to see the progress of documents sent for signatures.

 How to